alexezh/kouki2/README.md

 - Go through photos on the phone or laptop, rank with favs, colors or stars
 - Publish a subset of selected phones on FB, Google Photo, etc
 - Remove not-so-interesting photos from the phone into an archive
-- Few times a year, print small subset or make a book
+- Few times a year, print small subset of photos or make a book

 Key things I am looking for are:
 - work with existing photo archive structure, including albums, export folders etc
 - one click transfer from the phone
 - one click archive of duplicate photos from the phone to hard drive while removing them from the phone
-- flexible photo management on a computer (and a phone)
+- flexible photo management on a computer (and a phone) including duplicate detection and export
 - no service cost

-On working with existing apps and services.
-In most cases apps and services can take a folder of photos as input.
-One of the great features of LR was an ability to export photos into a folder and keep folder in sync.
+- minimal editing (crop/rotation)

+At this point, Kouki2 supports import and initial level of photo editing (favorites/rejected/etc).
+I am planning to add export to folders, phash based duplicate detection and import/export from photo in next few months.

 [<img src="./readme-screen1.jpeg" width="400" />]